Files

 3. Add a GeoPackage Writer

-In the Select Feature Types dialog, select all then click OK.
+In the Select Feature Types dialog, select all and then click OK.

 4. Connect Feature Types

 There are too many feature types to connect manually.
-To save time we’ll use the Feature Type Connections window.
-On the top menu bar go to View > Windows > then enable Feature Type Connections.
+To save time, we’ll use the Feature Type Connections window.
+On the top menu bar, go to View > Windows > and then enable Feature Type Connections.

 In the Feature Type Connections window, click and drag to select all of the Source feature types.
 Once they are all selected, click Auto Connect.
 Since both the reader and writer feature types have the same name, they will be automatically connected on the canvas.